Mobility is important for efficient, quality movement

 This can cause your body to move very inefficiently, making it harder to adapt to a new exercise routine and resulting in faster fatigue.
 Limited shoulder mobility is a common example of a training barrier.

-By preparing and releasing tension in the chest muscles and connective tissues that link to the shoulder, you can drastically improve shoulder mobility in a short amount of time.
+By preparing and releasing tension in the chest muscles and connective tissues that link to the shoulder, you can correspondingly improve shoulder mobility in a short amount of time.

 #5 Enhances Positivity

 Mobility limitations can alter our ability to move efficiently